canalplus/rx-player/doc/api/Player_Events.md

 Triggered when the current [Period](../Getting_Started/Glossary.md#period) being seen changes.

-The payload of this event is an object containing two properties:
+The payload of this event is an object containing the following properties:

   - `start` (`number`): The starting position at which the Period starts, in seconds.